ABIF-McGill/Intro_to_Fiji_Macros/README.md

-# Intro_to_Fiji_Macros
+# Introduction to Fiji: Programming and Writing Macros for Image analysis

-A 2-hour interactive workshop on learning how to program and write your own macros in Fiji.
+An *illuminate-virtual* interactive workshop offered by the ABIF

 <br>